mandloiabhi/load-testing/README.md

 Build a load generator and perform a load test on the web server developed.
 I also used Valgrind to fix errors before running the load test, to avoid server crashes due to memory errors.
 Closed-loop load generator client
-To measure the capacity of our web server, we first build a load generator client to fire requests at the server rapidly.
+To measure the capacity of  web server, I first build a load generator client to fire requests at the server rapidly.
 This client acts as a closed-loop load generator, i.e., load is generated from a certain number of concurrent emulated users.
 The load generator is a closed-loop multi threaded program, with the number of concurrent users/threads, think time between requests, and the duration of the load test specified as command line arguments.
 Each thread of the load generator will emulate a HTTP user/client, by sending a HTTP request to the server, waiting for a response from the server, and firing the next request after the think time.
-After all the load generator threads run for the specified duration, the load generator compute (across all its threads) and display the following performance metrics before terminating.
+After all the load generator threads run for the specified duration, the load generator compute (across all its threads) and display the performance metrics before terminating.

 Average throughput of the server, defined as the average number of HTTP requests per second successfully processed by the server for the duration of the load test.